 - Various gas lasers can emit red light.
 In particular, helium–neon lasers are suitable for smaller powers at 632.8 nm, whereas krypton lasers can generate high powers at 647.1 nm.

 - Lasers based on praseodymium-doped (and sometimes ytterbium-codoped) ZBLAN fibers can emit around 635 nm.
 Hundreds of milliwatts of output power and very high beam quality are achievable.
-It is also possible to realize upconversion lasing.
+One may use a blue laser for pumping, but it is also possible to realize upconversion lasing with infrared pumping.

 - Red bulk lasers can be based on, e.g., laser crystals of ruby (chromium-doped sapphire, Cr3+:Al2O3), and also on Pr3+:YLF and Pr3+:LiLuF4 .
 Titanium–sapphire lasers emit mostly in the infrared region, but can be tuned down to roughly 650 nm.